ecrucru/anticrux/README.md

 	- Engine: new UCI option `Same Value`
 	- UI: new variant to ignore the values of the pieces
 	- Engine: possible debug in a web-browser
+	- Library: new method AntiCrux.prototype.sortMoves
+	- Library: new parameter for AntiCrux.prototype.getMovesHtml
+	- Engine: new UCI option `MultiPV`

 ### License